-Effective January 1, 2002, The Trust adopted a non-qualified deferred compensation plan under Section 457(b) of the Code.
+Effective January 1, 2002, the Trust adopted a non-qualified deferred compensation plan under Section 457(b) of the Code.
 The plan is available to certain employees.
 Participants may make an election each year to defer up to the maximum amount permitted by law.
 There are no employer matching contributions.
 Participant contributions are not subject to vesting.

-At December 31, 2016 and 2015, the assets and related liabilities of the Section 457(b) deferred compensation plan were recorded at the fair market values of \$467,671 and \$408,756, respectively.
+At December 31, 2017 and 2016, the assets and related liabilities of the Section 457(b) deferred compensation plan were recorded at the fair market values of \$201,584 and \$467,671, respectively.

-Note 10: Agreements with Churches
+Note 10: Agreements with Dioceses/Churches

-The Episcopal Dioceses of Colorado (the Dioceses) and the Presbytery of Denver (the Churches) are beneficiaries of a 1985 agreement between The Trust and the PSL Healthcare Corporation.
-The agreement, which was subsequently amended in 1989 to clarify its provisions, requires distribution to each organization equal to 5% of the total grant expenditures each year, less the amount paid to each organization in that year.
-Distributions to each organization in 2016 based on grant expenditures paid in 2015 were \$551,213, for a total of \$1,102,426.
-Included in grants payable at December 31, 2016 is \$1,074,002 representing the payments due the Dioceses in 2017 for grant expenditures paid.
+The Episcopal Dioceses of Colorado (the Dioceses) and the Presbytery of Denver (the Churches) are beneficiaries of a 1985 agreement between the Trust and the PSL Healthcare Corporation.
+The agreement, which was subsequently amended in 1989 to clarify its provisions, requires distribution to each organization equal to 5% of the total grant expenditures each year, excluding amounts paid to the organizations.
+Distributions to each organization in 2017 based on grant expenditures paid in 2016 were \$537,001, for a total of \$1,074,002.
+Included in grants payable at December 31, 2017 is \$1,000,552, representing the payments due to the organizations in 2018 for grant expenditures paid in 2017.